 To view a PDF version of this article, click here.

-There’s the The Biggest Loser on NBC, More to Love on FOX, and don’t forget Oxygen’s Dance Your Ass Off.
+There’s The Biggest Loser on NBC, More to Love on FOX, and don’t forget Oxygen’s Dance Your Ass Off.
 Even with such provocative titles, these are some of the more innocuous examples.
-It seems that everywhere you turn these days, whether it be reality shows, movies, YouTube, television ads or news reports, a person with obesity is being ridiculed.
+It seems that everywhere you turn these days, whether it’s reality shows, movies, YouTube, television ads or news reports, a person with obesity is being ridiculed.

 Interestingly, very few people have called foul on our culture’s fascination with fat humor.
 The question is, why?
 In a world where there are very few remaining social groups to laugh at, why is it okay to make fun of people with obesity?